Initial Determination

 • All applicants to determine if they meet the definition of an ABAWD at the time of application.
 This includes individuals who received CalFresh from another county or state.

-• Note: Once an individual’s ABAWD period has begun, that individual remains an ABAWD calendar regardless of whether that individual later becomes exempt, or is discontinued, and subsequently reapplies.
+• Note: Once an individual’s ABAWD period has begun, that individual remains on the ABAWD calendar regardless of whether that individual later becomes exempt, or is discontinued, and subsequently reapplies.

 • All individuals who do not meet the definition of an ABAWD at the time of application but who later do so because of a change in circumstances.